 6) four (4) colored photos in size of 3.5 x 4.5 centimeters

 7) insurance policy;

-9) original of Foreigner’s work permit that is returned to Foreigner immediately upon inspection;
+9) original of the Foreigner’s work permit that is returned to the Foreigner immediately upon inspection;

 A temporary residence permit is issued within 15 calendar days from the date of submitting the documents.

-A temporary residence permit based on employment is issued for up to three (3) years.
+A temporary residence permit in Ukraine based on employment is issued for up to three (3) years.